 Claire strongly believes that female leaders are the ultimate solution to pretty much every problem that ever existed.
 Born in sunny England, she grew up in South Asia, and, like most of her friends, studied abroad in the U.S. where she spent fours years analyzing the gender inequality, feminized poverty and violent conflict she witnessed during her childhood in Nepal.
 She gets unreasonably excited whenever women’s rights, South Asia and cupcakes are mentioned.
-Claire has been advising Women LEAD with its work since June 2011 and has found it to be one of the most manic and glorious experiences of her life.

 Sonu led the implementation of our programs and trained over 1,000 adolescents through the LEAD Course and the School Leadership Program for seven years.
 She helped start Women LEAD in 2010, and has been instrumental in the development and direction of its programs.
 She holds a Bachelor’s Degree in Business Administration from Tribhuvan University’s Public Youth Campus.